Don’t know how to increase your blog traffic?

 Why you should start optimizing your content for Google Voice

 Soon, half of all search queries will be voice-controlled.
 Therefore, Google will seek out content that answers questions that users ask through Voice Search.
 The featured snippets you see at the top of your search results are the same answers Google also uses to answer search queries that are made by Voice-search.
 I’m talking about the search results that Google displays at the top of the 1st page.
-You don’t need to click on a link to see the answer; it’s already there.
+There’s no need to click on a link to see the answer; it’s already there.

 To make your content eligible to be displayed as a featured snippet or as an answer to a voice-search related search, you need to make sure your content is suitable for this purpose.